Lodi (wrestler)

 Bradley Cain (born September 8, 1970) is an American author, personal trainer and professional wrestler, better known by his ring name, Lodi.
-Cain is best known for his appearances with World Championship Wrestling between 1997 and 2000, where he was a member of Raven's Flock stable and the tag team The West Hollywood Blondes.
+Cain is best known for his appearances with World Championship Wrestling (WCW) between 1997 and 2000, where he was a member of Raven's Flock stable and the tag team The West Hollywood Blondes.

 Early life

 After graduating from Eastern Randolph High School, Cain attended East Carolina University in 1988, and graduated with a degree in political science in 1993.
 During his time in college, Cain was both a member of the United States Army Reserve, serving as an operating room specialist, and a bodybuilder.

 Professional wrestling career

 Early career (1997)

 In 1997, Cain trained as a wrestler under Extreme Championship Wrestling alumnus C. W. Anderson.
 He debuted later that year, and began wrestling on the independent circuit either as a singles competitor or with his roommate Curtis White, who competed under the ring name Toad, as the tag team Dangerous Minds.